pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 We used the [Python version of ADK](https://github.com/google/adk-python) to define each agent’s behavior and orchestrate the workflow, tapping into its built-in support for asynchronous execution and state management.

-- **Coordinator Agent:** An LlmAgent that orchestrates the entire manuscript workflow—initializing the prompt template, dispatching tasks to sub-agents (drafting, figures, citations, review, repo extraction), managing shared context and state, and collating each agent’s outputs into a unified draft.
+- **Coordinator Agent:** A [`CustomAgent`](https://google.github.io/adk-docs/agents/custom-agents/) that orchestrates the entire manuscript workflow by interpreting the user request using clear rules implemented in Python, dispatching tasks to sub-agents (drafting, figures, citations, review, repo extraction), managing shared context and state, and collating each agent’s outputs into a unified draft.

 ### Core Agents